jstachio/kiwi/readme.md

 or file extension.

 This part of the library is extendable and custom media types can be manually wired or the service loader can be used.

+### KeyValuesSystem

+This is the entrypoint into Kiwi and used to load the initial part of the chain of resources.
+The bootstrapping part of your application will call it first and will often and of the the loaded key values to something else.

 ## History